 Three volunteers from our International Citizen Service (ICS) youth volunteering programme were the nominees for the Youth Active Citizen award, which recognises an individual who has used ingenuity and creativity to create meaningful change in a community.

-The award was presented to Edmund Mbigili, who organised a unique forum to support youth in Dodoma, Tanzania, about half of which are unemployed.
-The forum successfully secured free training for 100 young people, plus the use of land for them to use to run agribusinesses.
+The award was presented to Edmund Mbigili, who organised a unique forum to support youth in Dodoma, Tanzania, where about half of young people are unemployed.
+The forum successfully secured free training for 100 young people, plus the use of land for them to run agribusinesses.

 Monica Atim won the International Volunteer Award for her work in a severely marginalised and remote region of Zambia, which reached over 8,000 young people with information on sexual and reproductive health topics.

 “I am proud to be a part of this process, whereby young boys and girls, who once could not speak because of cultural barriers, who were unable to speak in front of their elders, are now standing up and claiming their rights,” she said.